Couple people that set up a living trust in Florida

 How much does a living trust cost?

-A typical cost for an attorney to prepare a revocable living trust in Florida is between $2,500 and $4,500, depending on the attorney’s experience.
+A typical cost for an attorney to prepare a living trust in Florida is between $2,500 and $4,500, depending on the attorney’s experience.
 The cost should include preparing a living trust, pour-over will, health care directive, declaration of preneed guardianship, living will, and designation of health care surrogate.

 Does a living trust protect your assets?